Nicki Minaj Listens to Rumored Cardi B Diss Track After Fashion Week Fight

 On Friday evening, the Queen rapper and the "Bodak Yellow" star were both in attendance at the Harper's Bazaar Icon party at The Plaza Hotel in New York City.
 Towards the end of the night, Minaj and Cardi were captured on camera by E!
 News and fellow guests getting into a scuffle.
 An insider told E!
 News that Minaj was mingling with guests at the party when Cardi lunged at her and began shouting.
 Social media footage also appeared to show Cardi throwing her red heel at Minaj during the altercation.

 "It was so fast!" an eyewitness shared with E!
 News.
-"I heart someone screaming—everyone recognized Cardi's voice—people either got out of the way or took out their phones and started filming.
+"I heard someone screaming—everyone recognized Cardi's voice—people either got out of the way or took out their phones and started filming.
 Nicki was surrounded by a bunch of guards and barely even looked at her.
 Next thing you know, shoes were flying and Cardi was on her way out."

 Following the incident, Cardi took to Instagram to write, "I've let a lot of s--t slide!
 I let you sneak diss me, I let you lie on me, I let you attempt to stop my bags, f--k up the way I eat!
 You've threatened other artists in the industry, told them if they work with me you'll stop f--kin with them!!
 I let you talk big s--t about me!!"